On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: An upper bound on the Tannaka group

 \section{An upper bound on the Tannaka group}

-In this section we show that the symplectic resp.~special orthogonal group $G(g)$ in conjecture~\ref{conj:group} is the biggest group that possibly can occur.
+In this section we show that the symplectic or special orthogonal group $G(g)$ in conjecture~\ref{conj:group} is the biggest group that can possibly occur.
 Let $X$ be a complex ppav of dimension $g > 1$ and $\Theta\subset X$ an irreducible symmetric theta divisor.
-The irreducibility implies that the theta divisor is normal~\cite{EL}.
-Furthermore $\delta_\Theta$ is a simple perverse sheaf, and by symmetry of the theta divisor it is isomorphic to its adjoint dual $(\delta_\Theta)^\vee$ in the sense of~\cite[sect.~4]{KrWVanishing}.
-On the Tannakian side, if
+The irreducibility implies that the theta divisor is normal~\cite{EL} and that $\delta_\Theta$ is a simple perverse sheaf.
+Hence if